 In the early 2000s, only the most online-savvy political candidates put much focus on the web.
-Sure, presidential campaign websites had been around since the mid-90s, but for local candidates the web was not an investment worth spending much time or money.
+Sure, presidential campaign websites had been around since the mid-90s, but for local candidates the web was not an investment worth spending much time or money on.

 How things changed.
 By 2008, Barack Obama’s presidential campaign had raised half a billion dollars online.
 In 2012, he raised $690 million digitally.
-The 2016 presidential campaign shattered all online donation records.
+By the end of his failed 2016 presidential primary, Bernie Sanders raised $218 million, mostly from small $27 donations.
 Today, the internet is considered as influential a medium as television and radio.

 Until recently, online campaigning consisted of creating a website of text and images.
 It was little more than an online brochure.
 Bandwidth was not widely available for video advertising.
 Social media was too small and fragmented to be of much use in building support.